onechiporenko/ember-model-original-attributes/README.md

 Prefix `original` is used by default.

 Property `models` is a hash with keys equal to Model names.
 Its values are hashes with property `attrs`.
-Each `attrs` is an array with attribute names that should be
+Each `attrs` is an array with attribute names that should be processed.

 ```javascript
 store.findRecord('user', '1').then(user => {